elvisselimaj/Final-Project/README.md

 # # my_project_coronavirus

 Final project for Data Analytics and Visualization
-Feb 2020 – Mar 2020
+Feb 2020 â€“ Mar 2020

 Project description??
 The final graduation project for Data Analytics and Visualization at The George Washington University.

-??
-Build and deploy webpage for childhood immunization: https://childhood-immunizations.herokuapp.com/ ??
-Responsible for building dashboards in Tableau, gather inputs, and upload on Heroku.
+- Build and deploy webpage for childhood immunization: https://childhood-immunizations.herokuapp.com/
+- Responsible for building dashboards in Tableau, gather inputs, and upload on Heroku.
-??
-Used: Heroku, Platform as a Service (PaaS), HTML, Javascript, CSS, PostgreSQL database, Tableau Desktop, Machine Learning, Pandas (Jupiter notebook) and Plotly.
+- Used: Heroku, Platform as a Service (PaaS), HTML, Javascript, CSS, PostgreSQL database, Tableau Desktop, Machine Learning, Pandas (Jupiter notebook) and Plotly.

 Outline: